alexandre-mouysset/holbertonschool-shell/README.md

 #!/bin/bash
 mkdir -p welcome/to/school
 Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.two spaces allowed

+#!/bin/bash
+su - betty
+switches the current user to the user betty